-Greener pastures await at the Right Place on the River.
+Greener pastures have arrived at the Right Place on the River.

-The ascent as a Skyline Conference powerhouse continues for the Mount—but this Fall, our CMSV Dolphins will take to Marillac Field on all new synthetic turf.
+The ascent as a Skyline Conference powerhouse continues for the Mount—but this Fall, our CMSV Dolphins are taking to Marillac Field on all new synthetic turf.

 And that’s not all: in addition to the transition from grass to turf, the College will also upgrade its lights, video scoreboard, and press box, as well as adding in bench shelters to the facility.

 “By updating Marillac Field with safe, high-quality, artificial turf and lighting, we are providing CMSV student athletes the opportunity to safely practice and compete in the sports they love without worry of injury or game cancellations due to field and poor lighting conditions,” said President Susan R. Burns, Ph.D.
 “And these field upgrades are not just beneficial to our student athletes, but are a tangible commitment to the enhanced campus experience for our entire Mount community.”

 The current 8-year-old field, situated on the banks of the Hudson River, has this received this highly anticipated upgrade, thanks to an exciting partnership with Manhattan Soccer Club (MSC).
 MSC is known as ‘the largest and most comprehensive soccer club in New York City,’ with teams ranging from ages 3 to 23.
 MSC will join the Dolphins in calling Marillac Field home.

 “This project is an amazing opportunity to give our students the elevated facility and experience they deserve, while enhancing the profile of the College’s Department of Athletics and Recreation,” said Director for Athletics Phil Stern.
 “We will have scheduling flexibility for our teams and be able to give the entire campus a great intramural experience under the lights.”